cloudnativer/kube-debug/README.md

-A toolbox for debugging Docker container and Kubernetes with visual web UI.
+A toolbox for debugging docker container and kubernetes with visual web UI.

 ![kube-debug](docs/imgs/kube-debug-logo.jpg)